-And now, with online travel on the rise resulting in many disappointed or confused travellers, we bring you the Top Ten Reasons to Use a Professional Travel Agent.
+And now, with the rise of online travel scams resulting in many disappointed or confused travelers, we bring you the Top Ten Reasons to Use a Professional Travel Agent.

 2. Travel agents are trained to take a critical look at each piece of your trip puzzle.
 They make sure each segment meets your specific needs, so you’re happy with every penny you spend.

 3. They can make sense of a multitude of offers from cruise lines and airlines and hotels.
 This year, travel companies are offering more brands than ever before in history—on land, in the air, and on the seas.
 Is Carnival the right cruise for you?
 Is Air Canada the best choice to get you there?
 Will Resort X offers you the same benefits as Resort Y?
 Travel professionals can decipher the subtle differences and help you choose the one that fits your requirements.

 4. Travel professionals save you time and money.
 Whether they charge a fee, as some do, or base their businesses on commissions, the time and money you spend with them will be returned to you many times over in the form of perks, upgrades, convenience, and great service.